Kuhlia malo: Distribution

 Kuhlia malo is endemic to French Polynesia where it is native to Tahiti and Moorea.
 It has been introduced to Nuki Hiva in the Marquesas to where fish were transported on board the National Marine Fisheries Service vessel Hugh M Smith by the Hawaiian Division of Game and Fish in 195.
 Most of the fish were to be taken to Hawaii to be introduced but none survived the voyage.

 Habitat and biology

 Kuhlia malo swim in the middle part of the water and is found mainly in freshwater.
 They are typically recorded as adults swimming in schools in flowing water and they are commonest in the lower parts of river systems.
 They move into estuaries to spawn although they are rarely observed in purely marine environments.
 Following spawning, some of them will remain in the estuaries and others return to freshwater.
 Kuhlia malo is a very capable disperser.

 Etymology

-Kuhlia malo was first described as Dules mal0 in 1831 by Achille Valenciennes with the type locality given as The Little River of Matovai, Tahiti.
+Kuhlia malo was first described as Dules malo in 1831 by Achille Valenciennes with the type locality given as The Little River of Matovai, Tahiti.
 Valenciennes gave it the specific name malo, stating that this was a Tahitian name for this fish.
 The modern French name is nato.